Gilleece/filament-review/README.md

         - Try common gestures like pinch to zoom, rotating orientation.

     All tests were performed across multiple browsers and OS.

+Some examples of manual testing procedures are as follows:

+#### Testing 1:

+- Expected: User fills in the registration form and an account is created.
+- Testing: Tested the feature by filling in the registration form and submitting it.
+- Result: The appropriate flash message appears, the cookie is created, and going to the profile page confirms that the account has indeed been created.
+Further more, manually checking the database shows the user present.

+#### Testing 2:

+- Expected: User, that has created an account, returns to the site and can log in.
+- Testing: Tested the feature by filling in the login form and submitting it.
+- Result: The appropriate flash message appears, the cookie is created, and the user is redirected to their profile page.

+#### Testing 3:

+- Expected: User, that has created a review, can edit their review.
+- Testing: Tested the feature by going to the profile page, scrolling down to the user's reviews and clicking edit on one of them.
+- Result: The user is redirected to the edit page where the edit form is generated, already populated by the relevant data from their review.
+Editing this data and clicking submit, then viewing the review on their profile page, confirms that the form is working as intended and the data is being correctly updated.

 ### Bugs: <a name="bugs"></a>

+These are examples of some bugs that my manual testing uncovered, and how I fixed them.

 #### Bug 1: